moosthuizen42/NVP_Electronic_Controller/README.md

 This design is <b>provided as is</b> and without warranty.

 Contributions are welcome.
 Feedback is appreciated.
+Go to the second tab above "Issues" Create an issue (requires a free Github account)